SotoLR/ChopWare_Py/README.md

 ## Contents:
 dice.py - *The code*

 phraser.py - **WIP.
 Please ignore.** Tool that helps you memorize your new passphrase.
+The original intent was to have a program that allows the user to write out a longer sentence based on their selected passphrase.
+The sentence can be used to more easily memorize the passpharse.

+For example, if my selected passhprase is 'defiantraffleswaddlingcolonialebaysurface' (composed of the words 'defiant', 'raffle', 'swaddling', 'colonial', 'ebay', and 'surface'), I could write the sentence "The DEFIANT winner of the RAFFLE was SWADDLING their child in COLONIAL blankets bought from EBAY, a website that seems safe on the SURFACE".

 ### Wordlists